marianojabdala/devopscenter/README.md

 # Devops Center.

-This application is meant to be used as a central point of all the activities that a devops use day by day.
+This application is meant to be used as a central point of the activities that a devops use day by day.

+For now the only command is kube, this command allows to use some cluster commands that will be useful by anyone and is tired to type kubectl all the time o make some alias with kubectl.

+This tool was inspired on the user interface of [pwdcat](https://github.com/calebstewart/pwncat) tool used on pentesting.

 ### Pre-requisites